kokutaro/mahjong-point-manager/docs/coverage-improvement-plan.md

 3. Expand coverage of vote-session and solo API routes, plus additional UI components.
 4. Monitor coverage reports on every PR until the 80% goal is met.
 5. Begin Phase 5 with full system tests using Playwright to accelerate toward 90% coverage.
+6. Plan Phase 6 to push coverage past 45% with remaining solo routes and component tests.